JCLArriaga5/install-glfw-windows-c-/README.md

 ```

 # Run Example code
-Now you can run the [Example code](https://www.glfw.org/documentation.html#:~:text=closed%20source%20software.-,Example%20code,-Below%20is%20a) from the GLFW documentation using CMake, check the [example folder](../master/example-code).
+Now you can run the [Example code](https://www.glfw.org/documentation.html#:~:text=closed%20source%20software.-,Example%20code,-Below%20is%20a) from the GLFW documentation using CMake, check the CMakeLists [file](../master/example-code/CMakeLists.txt).